-Common Units Representing Limited Partner Interests

-Other Classes of Units Representing Limited Partner Interests
+Common Units Representing Limited Partner Interests 8.625% Series A Cumulative Redeemable Perpetual Fixed to Floating Rate Preference Units Representing Limited Partner Interests Other Classes of Units Representing Limited Partner Interests Debt Securities Warrants Rights Combination Units

-Debt Securities

-Warrants

-Rights

-Combination Units

-Through this prospectus, we may offer common units representing limited partner interests (the "Common Units") and other classes of units representing limited partner interests (the "Other Units"), debt securities, warrants to purchase Common Units, Other Units or other rights (the "Warrants"), rights to purchase Common Units and Other Units (the "Rights"), and units consisting of any combination of the Common Units, Other Units, debt securities, Warrants and Rights (the "Combination Units") from time to time.
+Through this prospectus, we may offer common units representing limited partner interests (the "Common Units"), 8.625% Series A Cumulative Redeemable Perpetual Fixed to Floating Rate Preference Units representing limited partner interests (the "Series A Preference Units") and other classes of units representing limited partner interests (the "Other Units"), debt securities, warrants to purchase Common Units, Series A Preference Units, Other Units or other rights (the "Warrants"), rights to purchase Common Units, Series A Preference Units and Other Units (the "Rights"), and units consisting of any combination of the Common Units, Series A Preference Units, Other Units, debt securities, Warrants and Rights (the "Combination Units") from time to time.
 We may also offer securities of the types listed above that are convertible or exchangeable into one or more of the securities listed above.
 When we decide to sell a particular class or series of securities, we will provide specific terms of the offered securities in a prospectus supplement.